 The preplanning process entails that you’ve already planned to produce predetermined quantities of a product and use MRP for comprehensive planning, including the bill of material components (BOM) of the product.

 It’s important to note that there are no REM-specific details of MRP; REM uses standard MRP.
 For example, preplanning isn’t a prerequisite for REM.
 You can also use REM based on sales orders only, as in make to order (MTO).
 For this example, we use strategy 40, using the make to stock (MTS production method), which is a typical case in REM.
 You can use any planning strategy in conjunction with REM (MTO and MTS).
-We’ll focus on a typical real-world example in the glass manufacturing industry.
+We’ll focus on a typical real-world example in the keyboard manufacturing industry.

 For normal and standard planning, the planning process starts with either a sales order forming the basis of planning or quantities calculated from forecasting.
 Any or all of these quantities are forwarded to demand management, which ends up forming the purchase info record (PIR).
 The MRP considers PIRs and generates procurement proposals, including planned orders.
 You evaluate the planning results and convert them into procurement elements for external procurement; you don’t need to convert them any further or for REM types.

 The steps are as follows: